 How to get to south Sri Lanka

 The Southern Province in Sri Lanka is extremely accessible by car or public transportation.
 There’s no hard and fast rule but most people consider “down south Sri Lanka” to start from about Unawatuna in the southeast to Tangalle/Hambantota in the southwest.

 From Colombo, the drive will take anywhere between 2-4 hours, you can take an express highway bus to Matara or you can take a coastal train that stops in Galle or Matara.
-A one-way airport transfer to or from the southern coast should cost you anywhere from 10,000 to 19,000 Rupees (approximately US$55-105) depending on where you are staying.
+A one-way airport transfer to or from the southern coast should cost you anywhere from US$70-120 depending on where you are staying – however, fuel prices are constantly on the up and up in Sri Lanka so don’t be surprised if this rate is higher than expected.
 I’ve used ACE Cabs in the past to schedule airport pick-ups and drop-offs, and they are responsive over e-mail though their rates can be somewhat confusing – ask for the final rate that includes all highway tolls.

 It is also not uncommon for the airport drop off to be slightly cheaper than the airport pick up (as the driver doesn’t need to park and wait with a name board).
 If you are ending your Sri Lanka trip in the south, it takes about 4 hours by car from Ella to Matara.
 Once you are in south Sri Lanka, it is relatively easy to travel between towns by car, tuk tuk or bus.